mattermost/mattermost-developer-documentation/site/content/contribute/webapp/build-component.md

 ## Implementing the Component

 With the props defined and, if necessary, the container built, you're ready to implement the rest of your component.
 For the most part, implementing a component for the web app is no different than building any other React component.
-While older code tends to use class components which inherit from `React.PureComponent`, most newer code should use functional components.
+While older code tends to use class components which extend `React.PureComponent`, most newer code should use functional components.

 Our `ItemList` example might look something like this: